 Brands are keener than ever to connect with youth culture, but what makes for great branded content?
 For some, like Doctor Martens, Timberland or Topman, it’s about going back to their cultural heritage and brand identity.
 For others, such as Maybelline, Versace or Drambuie, it’s about becoming associated with leftfield scenes.

 Red Bull has been leading this new charge for nearly two decades.
-In 2018, Red Bull Music Academy will be celebrating 20 years of philanthropy, having spent that time globally hosting lectures, gigs and workshops and supporting new artists from the furthest fringes.
-Despite spending a lot of money on the ongoing project, there’s no demand for quid pro quo corporate shilling – a genuine enthusiasm for music and culture and a desire to help new music reach more ears is very much what they’re in it for.
+Before it permanently closed its doors in October this year, Red Bull Music Academy celebrated 20 years of philanthropy, having spent that time globally hosting lectures, gigs and workshops and supporting new artists from the furthest fringes.
+Despite the Academy’s projects clearly costing a pretty penny, there was no demand for quid pro quo corporate shilling – a genuine enthusiasm for music and culture and a desire to help new music reach more ears was very much what Red Bull were in it for.

 Collaborating with more obscure artists is not only a way for brands to become part of a scene but it’s also a good opportunity to not be overshadowed by the talent.
 Almost certainly gone are the days of Spice Girls-style Pepsi team-ups.
 Brands are becoming more open to performers who don’t necessarily come with a large following but have a unique identity.
-What’s more, with marketing budgets to spend, they’re increasingly open to making creatively crazy ideas a reality – a day we recently spent with LOOK MUM NO COMPUTER in a skate park capturing drone footage of a flame-throwing organ is testament to that fact (keep an eye on RedBull.com for more info, coming soon).
+What’s more, with marketing budgets to spend, they’re increasingly open to making creatively crazy ideas a reality – a day we spent with LOOK MUM NO COMPUTER in a skate park capturing drone footage of a flame-throwing organ is testament to that fact.

 Simply put, as long as the music keeps coming, we can roll with the times right?